thesolution90/victualia-menu-crawler/README.md

 ## Running in docker

-* Please ensure you set your environment variables before
+* Please ensure you set your environment variables before in the docker-compose.yaml file

-* Build the docker container via
+* Run the docker container via

 ```plain
 docker-compose up